 In 2012, Florida was directed to adopt a statewide curricula list for School Readiness Providers.

-CLICK HERE for the final 2014-15 Approved School Readiness Curricula List.
+CLICK HERE for the current 2020 Approved School Readiness Curriculum List.

 This only applies to centers that have a School Readiness Agreement.

-- For more information regarding curriculum, please contact the Office of Early Learning.
+- For more information regarding the curriculum, please contact the Office of Early Learning.

 CLICK HERE to view answers to some "Frequently Asked Questions."